Rob Long

-Robert Long is an American writer and television producer in Hollywood.
+Robert Long (born June 8, 1965) is an American writer and television producer in Hollywood.
 As a screenwriter and executive producer for the long-running television program Cheers, he received Emmy and Golden Globe nominations in 1992 and 1993.
 Long created the television show George and Leo, among others.
+Long received an award from the Writers Guild of America.

-In addition to his television work, Long is a contributing editor for National Review, as well as a contributor to TIME, Newsweek International, The Wall Street Journal, and the Los Angeles Times.
-He hosts the syndicated weekly radio commentary Martini Shot, and appears regularly on political commentary shows.
+In addition to his television work, Long is a contributing editor for National Review, as well as a contributor to publications like TIME, Newsweek International, The Wall Street Journal, and radio host.
 In May 2010, he took part in launching a new center-right commentary site, Ricochet.

-Long received an award from the Writers Guild of America, and is on the board of directors of The American Cinema Foundation, a non-profit arts organization created to nurture and reward television and feature-film projects.
-His published works include Conversations with My Agent and Set Up, Joke, Set Up, Joke.